LukeSmithxyz/mutt-wizard/README.md

 Get this great stuff without effort:

 - A full-featured and autoconfigured email client on the terminal with neomutt
-- Mail stored offline so you can view and write email while away from internet and keep backups
+- Mail stored offline so you can view and write email while away from internet and keep backups.
+  This is via the "offline" option, but you want this.

 Specifically, this wizard:

-- Determines your email server's IMAP and SMTP servers and ports
+- Has a database of IMAP4/POP3 and SMTP servers and ports.
+If mutt-wizard doesn't know your server's IMAP4/POP3/SMTP, it will prompt.
-- Creates dotfiles for `neomutt`, `isync`, and `msmtp` appropriate for your email address
+- Creates dotfiles for `neomutt`, `isync`, `msmtp` and `getmail`
-- Encrypts and stores locally your password for easy remote access, accessible only by your GPG key
+- Encrypts and stores locally your password using [pass](https://www.passwordstore.org/), accessible only by your GPG key
 - Handles as many as nine separate email accounts automatically
 - Auto-creates bindings to switch between accounts or between mailboxes
-- Can automatically set mail updates as often as you want to sync your mail and update you when new mail arrives
+- Can automatically set mail updates using `crontab`
 - Provides sensible defaults and an attractive appearance for the neomutt email client
-- If mutt-wizard doesn't know your server's IMAP/SMTP info by default, it will prompt you for them and will put them in all the right places.

 ## Install and Use